nnance/nextjs-tailwind-shadcn-dashboard/README.md

 ## To Do

 [x] Support routing to menu links
-[ ] Update layout to use common dashboard for all pages [ ] Complete basic interactivity like filtering
+[x] Update layout to use common dashboard for all pages [ ] Fix mobile nav
+[ ] Complete basic interactivity like filtering
 [ ] Introduce Zod for type checking server API responses